cs107e/cs107e.github.io/labs/lab2/lab.md

 	rm -f *.o *.bin
 ```

-Document all the various features and syntactical constructs used
+Discuss and document all the various features and syntactical constructs used
 in this Makefile.

  - What do each of the CFLAGS do?